veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

     import com.microsoft.azure.storage.blob.*;
 ```

-We now basically need to do three things.
-We first need to get a reference to the container using a SAS key
+Three main steps now remain: we first need to get a reference to the container using a SAS key,
 ```java
     CloudBlobContainer container = new CloudBlobContainer(new StorageUri(new URI(veracityContainerSAS)));
 ```

-Get the blob URI's using the SAS URI for the container,
+get the blob URIs using the SAS URI for the container,

 ```java
     CloudBlockBlob blob = container.getBlockBlobReference("blobCreatedViaSAS.txt");
 ```
-And finaly read the content of the blob
+and finally read the content of the blob

 ```java
     CloudBlockBlob blockBlob = container.getBlockBlobReference(blobList.get(0).getName());